Viscous Upwind ALgorithm for Complex Flow ANalysis

 Added support for the FORCE_VULCAN_WR capability.

-Some progress has been made with regards to making all of the available VULCAN inputs accessible via the GUI.
-However, the following general input section options have not yet been implemented (they have to be manually added into the input file):
+Some progress has been made with regards to making all of the available VULCAN inputs accessible via the GUI, but there tends to be a lag in the implementation of newly added features to the GUI (missing input strings have to be manually added to the input file):

 UPDATE TIME AVERAGE